gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

 pgbouncer['databases'] = {
   gitlabhq_production: {
     host: '172.21.0.2',
-    user: 'pgbouncer',
+    user: 'PGBOUNCER_USER',
-    password: 'HASH' # This should be the hash from the preparation section }
+    password: 'PGBOUNCER_PASSWORD_HASH' # This should be the hash from the preparation section }
 }
 ```